 Anesthesia guidelines [21kb PDF]

 There is usually some tightness around the neck and jaw-line after neck lift surgery.
-This can be controlled with prescription pain medication, although it is often mild enough to treat with just Tylenol.
+This can be controlled with prescription pain medication for a few days, although a small population of patients are able to treat the discomfort with just Tylenol.
 A fluffy bandage dressing is worn for 1-2 days.
-Discoloration and swelling around the jawline and neck, when present, will usually improve over 7-10 days at which point most people can return to work and social activities.
-Some techniques of neck lifting can have very short recovery times, as little as 1-2 days.
+Discoloration and swelling around the jawline and neck, when present, will usually improve over 7-14 days at which point most people can return to work and social activities.
+Some techniques of neck lifting can have shorter recovery times of a few days.
+The photos below were taken at only 7 days after a lower face and neck lift surgery!

 I am interested!
 What do I do next?

-If you are considering a neck lift procedure we encourage you to schedule a consultation with Dr. Naficy in our office.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
+If you are considering a neck lift procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 There is great variety in features of the aging face and neck so that each procedure must be custom tailored for the best possible result.
 You will also have a chance to view before and after photo albums of his patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »